ken1882/sages_handbook/genso_encyclopedia/ran_yakumo.md

 \page

-### **Legendary Actions**
+### Legendary Actions
 Ran Yakumo can take **3** legendary actions, choosing from the options below.
 Only one legendary action can be used at a time and only at the end of another creature's turn.
 - ***Nine-Tailed Sorcery***: Ran casts a spell of up to 9th-level that has a casting time of 1 action as if casting in her round, casting spells with level 1~4 costs 1 action, 5~7 costs 2 actions, and 8~9 costs 3 actions.
 - ***Tail Bind:*** Ran uses her magical tails to bind a creature she can see within 30 feet.
 She can spend 1 or more legendary actions up to 3 to perform this action.
 The target must make a Strength saving throw against DC of 18/22/28 depending on the legendary actions spent.
 On a failed save, the target becomes grappled and restrained by Ran's tails.
 While restrained, the target takes 2d6/2d8/2d10 bludgeoning damage at the start of its round.
 To maintaining the bind, Ran's maximum legendary actions per round are reduced by the number that she used to perform the bind, she regains these actions when the bind ends.
 She may change number of legendary actions used to bind the target at start of her round (no action cost), the DC and damage are changed align with the changes.
 The restrained creature can use its action to attempt breaking free by repeating the saving throw.
 She can use this action on one creature at a time.
-- ***Tail Wallop:*** Ran makes a melee weapon attack using one of her tails against a target within 15 feet.
+- ***Tail Wallop:*** Ran makes a melee weapon attack using her tails against targets within 15 feet cone.
 She can spend additional legendary actions to strengthen the attack.
 This melee attack has +16/+18/+20 to hit and 2d8/3d8/4d8 bludgeoning damage, and the target must succeed on a Strength saving throw with DC 16/18/20, or be knocked prone.
 - ***Tail Shield:*** Ran wraps her tails around herself or an ally within 5 feet, granting a +1 bonus to AC for each legendary action spent up to 3 until the start of her next round.
 This action can be used only once per round.

 ### Spellcasting